JennyL07/Image_Classification_Tensorflow/README.md

 # Image_Classification_Tensorflow
-Construct neural network to recognize and classify images.
+Construct a convolution neural network to recognize and classify images.